 Also known as Hellebore, Lenten rose plants (Helleborus orientalis) are not roses at all.
 Instead, they are perennial flowers that derived their name from the fact that the blooms look similar to that of a rose.
-In addition, these plants are seen blooming in early spring, oftentimes during the Lent season.
+In addition, these plants are seen blooming in early spring, often during the Lent season.
 These attractive plants are fairly easy to grow in the garden and will add a nice splash of color to gloomy, dark areas.

 Growing Lenten Rose Plants